sravya-bioinfo/AutoDock-Vina-Molecular-Docking-Step-by-Step-Guide/README.md

 This generates output.pdbqt (all docked poses) and log.txt (binding energies).

-Step 7 — Analyze Results
+Step 7 — Analyze Results:-
 Open log.txt — it shows binding affinities for each pose:
 -----+------------+----------+----------
 mode | affinity   | dist from best mode